lhindman/cs121-mod04-examples/README.md

 ## Conditional Experimentation
 1. Open *MinOfThree.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Run the program with each of the following sets of input values and record the results of each.
-What is the result and why?
         - 1 2 3
         - 3 2 1
         - 1 1 3